DivorceHelping Clients Reclaim Their Lives

 A divorce judgment may be based upon an agreement of the parties made in mediation, by negotiations through their attorneys, or by the court after a divorce trial.
 A judgment includes provisions for maintenance, children, property, debts, taxes, attorney’s fees, and other issues pertinent to the marriage.

-The Court Process and Grounds for Divorce
+The Court Process and Grounds for Divorce in Huntley

 At trial, the court must first determine if there are grounds for a divorce.
 Currently, Illinois only recognizes irreconcilable differences as grounds.
 This is sometimes referred to as “No Fault Divorce.”
 Specifically, the court must find that irreconcilable differences have caused the irretrievable breakdown of the marriage, and efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.